 He and fellow firefighters smashed windows and kicked in doors to pull out the passengers trapped inside as rail cars went up in flames.

-Stephen Ward, an 18-year-old from Bountiful, Utah, who is in Spain serving on a Mormon religious mission, was one of the lucky ones.
+Stephen Ward of Bountiful, Utah, who is in Spain serving on a Mormon religious mission, was one of the lucky ones.

-Ward blacked out when the car he was in slammed on to its side, regaining consciousness only as he was being helped out of the train.
+Ward, 18, blacked out when his car slammed on to its side, regaining consciousness only as he was being helped out of the train.